neontribe/ARCVService/docs/voucher-purge-proposal.md

 1. **Review Existing Data**: Analyze the database to identify data that is suitable for archiving.
 Vouchers that were archived more than 12 months old and were in the reimbursed state are considered finished.

-2. **Archiving Process Design**: A snapshot containing a time stamped copy of the database will be taken along with a recorded software version.
-This would allow the system to be recreated at any time in the future if detailed analysis was needed.
+2. **Archiving Process Design**: A snapshot containing a time stamped copy of the database will be taken along with a record of the software version at that point.
+This would allow the entire system to be recreated, precisely as it was at any date at any date, at any time in the future, should detailed analysis be needed.

 3. **Archive Storage Selection**: Each snapshot would be shared with ARC and stored on the Neontribe backup server.